Estimated reading time: 3 minutes

-Sitting across from the other party, your heart races, sweat begins to form in your palms.
+Nothing destroys leadership skills like sitting across from someone, your heart races, and sweat begins to form in your palms.
 You hope they don’t smell your fear, but you just want out of this situation.
 In a panic, you deploy the most convenient technique in your arsenal; the compliment sandwich.

 1. Compliments Associated With Criticism